Foster Grandparent Program

 Those interested in becoming a volunteer Foster Grandparent must:

 • Be a resident of Montgomery County

 All volunteer Foster Grandparents receive a modest tax-free stipend for a minimum of 15 hours of service each week, a free/reimbursed meal, free transportation, and paid training.

-For more information on the Foster Grandparent Program, please contact Tricia Reedy Jones, program director, at 610-630-0201 or email@example.com.
+For more information on the Foster Grandparent Program, please contact Tricia Reedy Jones, director of senior volunteer programs, at 610-630-0201 or firstname.lastname@example.org.